snietert/secureum-flash-cards-generator/README.md

 ## Progress/Open topics

-- HTML article download ✅
+- HTML article download (including local caching on first download) ✅
 - Reading article into data structure that can be processed to extract relevant content: ✅
 - Base logic for splitting article content into flash cards ✅
 - Creating scannable QR codes from links in documents ✅